Education Required for Addiction Counselor Credentialing

 Nurse Practitioner as a Primary Care Provider

 NPs are recognized in state policy as primary care providers.
-The South Carolina Medicaid Provider Manual lists the provider types that may enroll as a primary care provider on Page 955.
+The South Carolina Physicians Services Provider Manual lists the provider types that may enroll as a primary care provider in the state Medicaid program.

 Learn more about Nurse Practitioner as a Primary Care Provider